mietek/research/src/mi/Aczel1978.lagda.md

 module mi.Aczel1978 where
 ```

-> By adding to Martin-Löf’s intuitionistic theory of types a ‘type of sets’ we give a constructive
+> By adding to Martin-Löf’s intuitionistic theory of types a “type of sets” we give a constructive
 > interpretation of constructive set theory.
 This interpretation is a constructive version of the
 > classical conception of the cumulative hierarchy of sets.